Nukesor/pueue/README.md

 ## Why should I use it?

-I just assume that many of us know this situation when one needs to unzip or transfer huge amounts of data into different directories.
+Imagine having to unpack or transfer large amounts of data from different directories to other directories.
-This normally ends with about 10 open terminals/tmux sessions and an over-challenged hard drive.
+Usually something like this ends with about 10 open terminals/tmux sessions and an over-challenged hard drive.

 Pueue is specifically designed for these situations.
 It executes long-running tasks in their respective directories, without being bound to any terminal.